Bad Aibling rail accident

-On 9 February 2016, two Meridian-branded passenger trains had a head-on collision at Bad Aibling, Germany.
-Of approximately 150 people on board the two trains, 12 people died and 85 others were injured, of which 24 seriously.
+On 9 February 2016, two Meridian-branded passenger trains collided head-on at Bad Aibling, Germany.
+Of approximately 150 people on board the two trains, 12 people died and 85 others were injured, 24 critically.

-Two months after the accident, investigators announced that it had been caused by the responsible Deutsche Bahn train dispatcher who gave incorrect orders to the two trains while distracted by a game he was playing on his mobile phone.
+Two months after the crash, investigators announced that it had been caused by a Deutsche Bahn train dispatcher who gave incorrect instructions to the two trains while distracted by a game he was playing on his mobile phone.
 The dispatcher further compounded his error when, upon realizing it, he tried to send emergency codes to the trains but entered the wrong combination into his computer.